 Refer to the University of Calgary Program requirements on the Bachelor of Arts page for detailed information.

-ENGL 219 & ENGL 220 (6 credits) Language Other Than English (6 credits) Open Options (15 credits) Science Option (3 credits)
+ENGL 219 & ENGL 220 (6 credits) Open Options (21 credits) Science Option (3 credits)

 See page 29 for the General Liberal Education Requirements that must be completed in the course of the four-year degree.